Jayson from Phoenix asks, "I've heard some really amazing things about what Hemp CBD can do for me... but how exactly does it work with our body?"

 The Quick Version:

-Our bodies naturally produce Cannabinoids that fit into a network of receptors creating what is known as the Endocannabinoid System.
+Our bodies naturally produce Cannabinoids that fit into a network of internal receptors creating what is known as the Endocannabinoid System (or ECS).
 This system manages our most vital functions, ensuring stability, connectivity and healing, affecting everything from sleep, pain, inflammation, mood, digestion and more.
+For example, if a person is overheated, then the ECS plays a vital role in instructing sweat glands to begin producing sweat.
+Similarly, it tells the stomach to “growl” to indicate hunger when the body is low on energy.
 These Cannabinoids may need support or a little boost sometimes, which is where Hemp CBD comes in– it is uniquely capable of supporting this extraordinary system!
 Pretty amazing, right?!

 The Full Version: